Obscura (album): Reception and legacy

 Obscura has come to be regarded as a pioneering album often described as being well ahead of its time, "one of the greatest albums ever made", and "a classic".
 It has also been noted as a significant influence on a range of other metal bands, including Ulcerate, Spawn of Possession, Brain Drill, and Obscura, who named their band after the album.
 William York of AllMusic categorized Obscura as "one of the most challenging, difficult albums ever released within the metal genre" and "a work of great depth and vision".
 Dean Brown of PopMatters stated that "because of its influence, Obscura will always be a benchmark to which dissonant, technical death metal will be measured; and it's a release that time and circumstance has turned into an unbreakable marble altar."

-In 2025, Joe DiVita of Loudwire wrote: "In 1998, many failed to wrap their heads around the atonal warped chaos of Gorguts’ third album, Obscura.
+In 2011, Brave Words & Bloody Knuckles ranked Obscura at number 27 on its list of the "Top 30 Canadian Hard Rock/Heavy Metal Albums Of All-Time".
+In 2025, Joe DiVita of Loudwire listed the album as the best death metal album of 1998, writing: "In 1998, many failed to wrap their heads around the atonal warped chaos of Gorguts’ third album, Obscura.
 Luc Lemay found notes completely off the fretboard, exploring vastly uncharted territory in extreme metal.
 Dizzying time signatures are unforgiving and the structures come across as entirely randomized, but the fact that this was all calculated is a testament to the genius at work here."